 The data that are registered about you will only be used in accordance with the purpose of the study as described above.
 All the data will be processed without name, ID number or other directly recognisable type of information.
 Only authorised project personnel will have access to the list of names and be able to identify you.
 It will not be possible to identify you in the results of the study upon completion and if these are published.

+Voluntary participation:

-Voluntary participation Participation in the study is voluntary.
+Participation in the study is voluntary.
 You can withdraw your consent to participate in the study at any time and without stating any particular reason.
 This will not have any consequences for you.
-If you later on, wish to withdraw your consent or have questions concerning the study, you may contact Dewald Veldsman: 076 269 5685
+If, later on, you wish to withdraw your consent or have questions concerning the study, you may contact Dewald Veldsman: 076 269 5685

 APPENDIX B: Questionnaire